Napalpí massacre: Accounts of the massacre

+Truth Trial

+In 2019, a federal court of Argentina declared the Napalpí massacre a crime against humanity and because of this it was excluded from the statute of limitations.
 Over 80 years after the Napalpí massacre, nobody has been punished or found guilty, the crime remains unpunished and the few lands that remain in aboriginal ownership are being continually encroached.
 In 2022, Argentina opened a 'truth trial' to recollect the events.
 No one is being prosecuted, as there is no defendant alive.

-The last known survivor of the Napalpí Massacre is Rosa Grillo (born 22 February 1908).
+Horacio Pietragalla Corti the Argentine Secretary of Human Rights said "this trial is going to build through justice a truth that remains written, that symbolically repairs families of the victims, democracy and new generations.”

+On May 19 an Argentine judge declared the Argentine government was responsible for the massacre, requiring the government to teach about the massacre in schools, that the following investigation be broadcast on TV, and recommending that the Argentine Congress set up a date of national commemoration.